Exclusive: Why Dubai makes ILT20 star Nicholas Pooran nostalgic

 Not just Dubai stadium, Pooran carries a piece of UAE in his heart everywhere he goes for a game of cricket as a professional player.

-From his days as an under-19 cricketer to causing mayhemes with the bat at the 2018 T10 tournament in Sharjah, Pooran has some beautiful memories of this country.
+From his days as an under-19 cricketer to causing mayhem with the bat at the 2018 T10 tournament in Sharjah, Pooran has some beautiful memories of this country.

 Now the explosive West Indies left-hander will hope to draw inspiration from his past heroics here when he leads MI Emirates at the ILT20, UAE’s IPL-style franchise league.